podlomar/stable-marriages/README.md

 const pairings = stablePairings.compute();
 ```

+For this particulast instance you should get 23 pairings.
 Each pairing is represented by the `Pairing` class.
-You can get the paired men and women in the first pairing by looking at the array `pairings[0].pairs`.
+You can get the paired men and women from, say, the first pairing by looking at the array `pairings[0].pairs`.

 ```
 console.log(pairings[0].pairs)